GIMP Developer Site now have improved navigation!

 1. a GIMP Error Dialog

-2. the GIMP Error Console, a dockable in the GIMP app
+2. the GIMP Error Console, an optional dockable in the GIMP app

 3. any terminal from which GIMP was started.
 A user does not always start GIMP in a terminal.